-Suzanne Lee —a London-based fashion designer and a TED Senior fellow— is the founder and Director of BioCouture Ltd, an innovative and pioneering ‘living materials’ consultancy focused on growing materials from living microorganisms.
-The resources are ecologic and sustainable, just a few microbes —bacteria and yeast— which multiply while feeding on sugar and tea.
+Suzanne Lee —a London-based fashion designer and a TED Senior fellow— is the Founder and Director of BioCouture Ltd, an innovative and pioneering ‘living materials’ consultancy focused on growing materials from living microorganisms.
+Made up of just a few microbes (bacteria and yeast) which multiply while feeding on sugar and tea, the materials are ecological and sustainable.
 The resulting biomass is a sheet similar to leather that can be cut and sewn into a variety of garments.

 Leather manufacturing is a toxic process that has a large negative impact on the environment.
-These ‘growing biomaterials‘ are something completely different – an eco-friendly, sustainable and biodegradable textile that help heal and create a better world and deliver exactly what the fashion industry needs.
-Suzanne and her team are working hard on it, ‘I’ll never be bored of thinking how to design a better future’s Suzanne says.
+These ‘growing biomaterials‘ are something completely different.
+They are eco-friendly, sustainable and biodegradable textiles that help heal and create a better world and deliver exactly what the fashion industry needs.
+Suzanne and her team are working hard on it – ‘I’ll never be bored of thinking how to design a better future’ Suzanne says.